karlvr/react-redux-typescript-pattern/README.md

 #### Linting

-Install the following extensions:
+Install the following VSCode extensions:
 * ESLint

-Copy the `.eslintrc.json` and `.vscode/settings.json` files.
+Copy the `.eslintrc.js` and `.vscode/settings.json` files.
 These files setup my standard linting rules and enable them in VS Code.

 More information about this setup is available from https://facebook.github.io/create-react-app/docs/setting-up-your-editor